Skip to content

 Domains of social and emotional wellbeing

 Social and emotional wellbeing views the self as inseparable from, and embedded within, family and community: the self is surrounded by 7 overlapping domains that are sources of wellbeing and connection.
-The domains support a strong and positive Indigenous Australian identity.
-The model also acknowledges that history, politics and society all affect the social and emotional wellbeing of Indigenous Australians (Gee et al. 2014).
+The domains support a strong and positive First Nations identity.
+The model also acknowledges that history, politics and society all affect the social and emotional wellbeing of First Nations people (Gee et al. 2014).

 The 7 domains are: